kaanatak/airfoil-conformal-mapping/README.md

 | **Velocity**    | <div align="center"><img src="Plots/Figure_Velocity.png" width="100%"></div>            |**(A)** shows the evaluation points by using the `'grid'` keyword, while **(B)** and **(C)** visualize the velocity vectors using the `'velocity'` keyword. |
 | **Pressure**    | <div align="center"><img src="Plots/PressurePlot2.png" width="100%"></div>              | **(A)** shows the contour plot of pressure obtained by `'pressure'` keyword and **(B)** shows the pressure values along airfoil using the `'pressure_distribution'` keyword. |

-The example code `example1.py` shows this procedure throughly.
-There, these figures are generated.
+The example code `example1.py` demonstrates this procedure thoroughly.

 ## 🌟 My Additional Contributions